AdrianCobo/my_bot/README.md

 ### Gazebo Simulation and joystick control:

-1. change world_name at config/map_params.yaml
+1. Change the parameter 'world_name' in the config/map_params.yaml folder to select the desired Gazebo world.
 2.

 ```console
     ros2 launch my_bot launch_sim.launch.py
 ```

-You can see the video demonstration here: [(Youtube)](https://youtu.be/H0Chc4LrjQw)
+You can watch the video demonstration here: [(Youtube)](https://youtu.be/H0Chc4LrjQw)

 ### Gazebo Simulation and keyboard control:

-1. change world_name at config/map_params.yaml
+1. Change the parameter 'world_name' in the config/map_params.yaml folder to select the desired Gazebo world.
 2.

 ```console